enzymejs/enzyme/docs/api/ShallowWrapper/shallow.md

 # `.shallow([options]) => ShallowWrapper`

-Shallow renders the current node and returns a shallow wrapper around it.
+Shallow renders the root node and returns a shallow wrapper around it.

-NOTE: can only be called on wrapper of a single node.
+It must be a single-node wrapper.

 #### Arguments